 Sauteed mushrooms recipe makes a very quick and healthy breakfast.

 Breakfast, in most families, is eaten on the run; and often pretty junky too.
 But over the weekend, there's nothing like leisurely meals.
-That doesn't mean it has to be fattening, either; just make sure the high glycemic index carbohydrates are kept to a minimum.
+That does not mean it has to be fattening, either; just make sure the high glycemic-index carbohydrates are kept to a minimum.

-That means no sugar pops or donuts; and a maximum of one slice of toast; whole wheat, of course, or our low GI loaf.
-White bread rolls should be kept for high and holy days only; they turn straight to glucose in the blood stream which means they get deposited just where you don't want them.
+That means no sugar-pops or donuts; and a maximum of one slice of toast; whole wheat, of course, or our low GI loaf.
+White bread rolls and bagels should be kept for high and holy days only; they turn straight to glucose in the blood stream which means they get deposited just where you don't want them.

 Some aforethought of course is necessary.
-Get to the supermarket and make sure you have a couple punnets of mushrooms, a pocket of oranges, a bag of super ripe tomatoes and perhaps another fruit too; pawpaw is one of my favourites but an avocado is super healthy.
+Get to the supermarket and make sure you have a couple punnets of mushrooms, a pocket of oranges and a bag of super ripe tomatoes; and perhaps another fruit too.
+Pawpaw is one of my favourites but an avocado is super healthy.

 A box of eggs and your usual herbs and spices, butter and olive oil, of course, will be needed for the saute.

 You do know, I hope, that butter is back.
-It should never have been sent packing.
-There's no place for margarine in the health conscious family.
+It should never have been sent packing to Coventry.
+There's no place for margarine in the health-conscious family.